programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 Once the content of a field has been properly atomized, filters, facets, and clusters can be applied to give a quick and straightforward overview of classic metadata issues.
-By applying the customized facet ‘Facet by blank’, one can immediately identify the 461 records that do not have a category, representing 0.6% of the collection.
-Applying a text facet to the Categories field allows an overview of the 4,934 different categories used in the collection (the default limit being 2,000, you can click ‘Set choice count limit’ to raise it to 5,000).
-The headings can be sorted alphabetically or by frequency (‘count’), giving a list of the most used terms to index the collection.
-The top three headings are ‘Numismatics’ (8,041), ‘Ceramics’ (7,390) and ‘Clothing and dress’ (7,279).
+By applying the customized facet '`Facet by blank`', one can immediately identify the 461 records that do not have a category, representing 0.6% of the collection.
+Applying a text facet to the Categories field allows an overview of the 4,934 different categories used in the collection (the default limit being 2,000, you can click '**Set choice count limit**' to raise it to 5,000).
+The headings can be sorted alphabetically or by frequency ('count'), giving a list of the most used terms to index the collection.
+The top three headings are 'Numismatics' (8,041), 'Ceramics' (7,390) and 'Clothing and dress' (7,279).

-After the application of a facet, `OpenRefine` proposes to cluster facet choices together based on various similarity methods.
-As Figure 2 illustrates, the clustering allows you to solve issues regarding case inconsistencies, incoherent use of either the singular or plural form, and simple spelling mistakes. `OpenRefine` presents the related values and proposes a merge into the most recurrent value.
-Select values you wish to cluster by selecting their boxes individually or by clicking ‘Select all’ at the bottom, then chose ‘Merge Selected and Re-Cluster’.
+After the application of a facet, *OpenRefine* proposes to cluster facet choices together based on various similarity methods.
+As Figure 2 illustrates, the clustering allows you to solve issues regarding case inconsistencies, incoherent use of either the singular or plural form, and simple spelling mistakes. *OpenRefine* presents the related values and proposes a merge into the most recurrent value.
+Select values you wish to cluster by selecting their boxes individually or by clicking '**Select all**' at the bottom, then chose '**Merge Selected and Re-Cluster**'.

 ![Screenshot of OpenRefine Example][]